-There is an episode of Seinfeld when George realized every choice he has ever made in life has been wrong so he resolved that from that point on he will do the opposite of what he thought was the right thing to do.
+There is an episode of Seinfeld when George realized every choice he has ever made in life has been wrong, so he resolved that from that point on he will do the opposite of what he thought was the right thing to do.
 Aside from simply making a hilarious story, the "opposite" philosophy actually has a bit of truth in it.

 How to be unhealthy

-Charlie Munger, who has made his fortune along with peers like Warren Buffet, has a mode of decision making he calls inverse thinking.
-The process is if one is looking for a specific result then instead of seeking the right answer, one should instead decide how to achieve the opposite effect.
-For example, if one wants to be healthy, lose weight and be in good shape, it's natural to find ways of achieving those ends but the answers may come easier by asking "how can I be unhealthy".
-The answer is obvious.
-Overeat, eat things high in refined sugar, carbohydrates, empty calories, high in unhealthy fats.
-Stay away from vegetables.
-Don't get any exercise, drink lots of alcohol and no water.
+Charlie Munger, who has made his fortune alongside peers like Warren Buffet, has a mode of decision making he calls inverse thinking.
+The process is that if one is looking for a specific result then instead of seeking the right answer, one should decide how to achieve the opposite effect.

-Now that we know the answer to our question, just do the opposite.
+Now that we know the answer to our question; just do the opposite.

 Why am I still poor?